 "It was nice.
 He told: do you see that, when I hit you, you woke up?
 And then Coulthard: so many pats on the back, it seemed like the winner him instead.
 A fair rival, he demonstrated it at the start by leaving me room and allowing me to pass".

 "I waited this moment for five years, always working hard.
-Fighting now for the title?
+We are not thinking about fighting for the title?
 Let us first think about winning some race and to improve the aerodynamics of the car.
-We still have a major shortcoming with the tires: we are competitive in the wet because we never run on those conditions".
+We still have a major shortcoming with the tyres: we are competitive in the wet because we never run on those conditions".

 There is still some room left for emotions:

 "I have to say one thing: I did not win; I dominated the race from start to finish and that makes me feel a bit big.
 Who know how my parents will react to it: it is not just Michael anymore".